avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 ```

 > [NOTE!]
+> This step may take more than 50 minutes on, depending on your internet connection speed on MP1.
-> This step may take almost an hour on MP1 due to the installer needing to precompile some packages
+> This is due to the installer needing to set up the development environment and needing to precompile some Python packages.

 ## Known Issues